2010 Peanuts Photo Contest: Celebrities Love Peanuts, Too.

 The celebrity judges included Jill Schulz, daughter of Peanuts creator Charles M. Schulz; country music legends Garth Brooks and Trisha Yearwood; “Supernanny” Jo Frost; “America’s Next Top Model” judge and fashion photographer Nigel Barker; and Victoria Reca~no, co-anchor of KTLA 5 News at 6 and KTLA 5 News at 10.

-I had just returned from a conference about setting up an online business as a vapor wholesale distributor, when my kids showed me this site and said they wanted to enter the contest.
+I had just returned from a conference about setting up an online business selling wholesale vapor by RichMountainDist.com, when my kids showed me this site and said they wanted to enter the contest.
 My head was still spinning with information about vaping atomizers, mods, starter kits, e-liquids and all the accessories associated with vaping.
 I was trying to organize in my head our priorities regarding which brands to carry when my thought process was interrupted with the incessant pleas of "Daddy, come look at this!!"
 Well, the Peanuts Look-Alike contest sounded fund, so we all sat down to plan our look-a-like submissions.We didn't win, but we had lots of fun.

 The Peanuts folks have come up with a series of celebrity look-a-likes to give people a bit of inspiration before they start snapping their own look-a-like photographs.
 Which are our favorites?
 We're not telling.